- Primary hypothyroidism – This condition results from a problem with the thyroid gland itself.

 Symptoms

 The symptoms vary depending on how severe the condition is.
-Symptoms may not show at the early stage but over time, it becomes more visible.
+Symptoms may not show at the early stage, but over some time, it becomes more visible.
 Symptoms include:

 - Fatigue and muscle weakness.